magnussolution/magnusbilling7/wiki/en/intro.rst

 `MagnusBilling`_ is an open source tool written in PHP and JAVASCRIPT, using the EXTJS 6 and YII FRAMEWORK frameworks, aimed at IP telephony providers.
 MagnusBilling provides a complete and powerful system for anyone to start an IP telephony provider in a matter of minutes.
 MagnusBilling uses `Asterisk`_ for connection between customers and providers.

-* MagnusBilling can be installed on Linux, Centos 7 or Debian 10.
+* MagnusBilling can be installed on Linux, Debian.

 * MagnusBilling has a modern and robust interface that makes the administration of all functions very easy to understand.